kamalu-chioma/ToDo-list-App-with-Streamlit-and-Sqlite3/README.md

 ## About

-This Streamlit web application allows users to manage tasks efficiently by providing essential functionalities:
+This Streamlit application allows users to manage tasks efficiently by providing essential functionalities:
 - **CREATE**: Users can add a new task with specific time and status.
 - **READ (View)**: Users can view tasks and visualize task status using a pie chart.
 - **UPDATE (Edit)**: Users can modify existing tasks.